 Including learning by doing into the analysis gives an additional reason for abatement.
-The marginal abatement cost is now equal to the social cost of carbon plus the social benefit of learning.
-The social cost of carbon adjusted for economic growth is very similar to the base situation, so changing the abatement cost structure has no significant effect on optimal carbon prices.
-The only difference is that carbon prices have a slight downward trend over time.
+The MAC is now equal to the SCC plus the SBL.
+The SCC adjusted for economic growth is very similar to the base situation, so changing the abatement cost structure has no significant effect on optimal carbon prices.
+The only difference is that growth adjusted carbon prices have a slight downward trend over time (i.e. grow slightly slower than GDP).
 But optimal carbon prices still grow almost in tandem with the economy (see top left panel of Figure 4).